Several Schroeder Center Research Fellows and Research Assistants have worked in extensive summer-long partnerships with individual faculty members:

-During summer 2012, Joel White, a rising senior at William & Mary majoring in Public Policy and Theatre worked with the Schroeder Center on a project that seeks to enhance the abilities of local policymakers and other essential community stakeholders to use data and proven results to make decisions about policies, programs, and practices that affect the community's health.
-Staff member, Elizabeth Vestal sat down with Joel to ask him about his experience working with the Schroeder Center.
+While a student at William & Mary majoring in Public Policy and Theatre, Joel White worked with the Schroeder Center on a project that sought to enhance the abilities of local policymakers and other essential community stakeholders to use data and proven results to make decisions about policies, programs, and practices that affect the community's health.
+Staff member, Elizabeth Vestal, sat down with Joel to ask him about his experience working with the Schroeder Center.

-Elizabeth Vestal: Why are you interested in health policy?
+Elizabeth Vestal (EV): Why are you interested in health policy?

-EV: Tell me in your own words a little about what you worked on this summer for the Schroeder Center?
+EV: Tell me in your own words a little about what you worked on for the Schroeder Center?